Here's the latest on the upcoming multiplayer shooter, Splatoon 3

-We're just getting started with 2021 still, but Nintendo has given us a glimpse of the Nintendo Switch's future with the surprise reveal of Splatoon 3 during its February Nintendo Direct.
+Nintendo has given us a glimpse of the Nintendo Switch's future with the surprise reveal of Splatoon 3 during its February and September Nintendo Direct presentations.
 Set in a new, desolate wasteland, the objective of the multiplayer remains the same — ink everything in sight.
 But what else is new in this sequel to one of the best multiplayer games on the Switch?
 Here's everything we know about Splatoon 3 so far.

 What is Splatoon 3?

 Splatoon 3 is a multiplayer shooter and the third entry in the Splatoon series.
-Debuting on the Wii U in 2015, Splatoon is a unique team-based shooter where the objective isn't to defeat your opponents, but it's to cover the playing field in your team's ink.
+Debuting on the Wii U in 2015, Splatoon is a unique team-based shooter where the objective isn't to defeat your opponents, but to cover the playing field in your team's ink.
 The team with the most area covered in their team's goop wins.

-Players take control of an Inkling, whose part squid and part kid and can transform on the fly.
-Players can use a variety of different paint-based attacks and weapons to cover the surface area and use their squid abilities to swim through their ink at high speeds.
+Players take control of an Inkling, who is part squid and part kid and can transform on the fly.
+Players can use various paint-based attacks and weapons to cover the surface area and use their squid abilities to swim through their ink at high speeds.

 What is an Inkling?
-What is an Octoling? and who is your Little Buddy?
+What is an Octoling?
+Who is your Little Buddy?

 Inklings are part-squid, part-human, and overall, pretty cool.
 They can easily alternate between squid and human form and don't really seem to have bones.
 They also have their own culture and language, and their sworn enemies are the Octarians.